mjroeleveld/emails-input/README.md

 Unsubscribes listeners and clears values.

-## Styling

-Add/remove the class `.EmailsInput-themed` on the container element to toggle the theme.
-With the theme disabled no cosmetic styles will be applied.

-See `src/theme.scss` for an idea which classes to use.

 ## Contributing

-This plugin is developed with **Webpack 4** and **Babel 7**.
+This plugin is developed with Webpack 4 and Babel 7.

 - Run dev server: `npm run start`
 - Build: `npm run build`